Boolardy: History

 Robert Austin and Kenneth Brown explored the region in 1854, noting the rich grassy plains of Boolardy and importantly, the Ngatta water hole.
 However, the potential of the area was not appreciated until 1873 when John Perks and Edward Wittenoom explored the area north of the water hole while searching for sheep grazing country.
 The water hole is about 10 km south of the main homestead.

 Perks and Wittenoom subsequently took up the initial lease and the first cattle and sheep were taken overland to Nookawarra in 1876, but as the site lacked suitable feed for horses, they moved to the Boolardy site.
 The lease was later associated with various members of the pioneering Wittenoom and Lefroy families, particularly Edward and Frank Wittenoom and Langlois Lefroy.

 Aboriginal labour was extensively employed on Boolardy.
 In 1896, management of the station was brought into disrepute following the untimely death of an Aboriginal worker on the station, leading to the prosecution of the manager, George Thompson, and two other men, Ernest Waugh, and William Purtell, for manslaughter.
 In uncontested evidence, the dead man, named Wayinga, known as Micky or Mickey, was shown to have been chained by the neck to verandah posts overnight and then flogged in turn by Thompson and Waugh (Purtell not being involved).
 He died five days later.
 The first jury failed to reach a verdict on the charge.
-A second jury found the men not guilty, a verdict greeted with satisfaction in the town of Geraldton where the trial was held.
+A second jury found the men not guilty, a verdict greeted with satisfaction in the town of Geraldton, where the trial was held.

 By 1912 the station expected to shear 25,000 sheep using 16 stands in the shearing shed.

 The station has consistently produced quality wool attracting high prices, at a wool sale in Perth in 1927 a small star lot of super combing sold from the station was sold for 28½d per pound, the most expensive at the sale.

-The station was flooded in 1945 when 8 in of rain fell in 24 hours with over 100 mi of fencing being washed away.
+The station was flooded in 1945 when 8 in of rain fell in 24 hours, with over 100 mi of fencing being washed away.

 When the Murchison River and Gascoyne River catchments were inundated severe floods occurred in 2010, parts of Boolardy were submerged and the State Emergency Service despatched a helicopter to check on the welfare of those stranded at the station.

 Little rain fell at Boolardy over 2012 and early 2013 resulting in dust storms and little green feed being available for stock.
-The then owners, Mark and Carolyn Halleen, left the area between 2013 and 2015.
+The owners, Mark and Carolyn Halleen, left the area between 2013 and 2015.

 Murchison Radio-astronomy Observatory

-In 2009 the CSIRO purchased the property for in order to provide the location of the Murchison Radio-astronomy Observatory (MRO), while the owners continued running the property as a cattle station for some time.
-Two large radio telescope projects on the Boolardy site, the Murchison Widefield Array and the Australian Square Kilometre Array Pathfinder, are precursors to the dual-sited Square Kilometre Array (SKA), with the other two sites being situated in the Karoo area of the Northern Cape Province in South Africa.
+In 2009 the CSIRO purchased the property for to provide the location of the Murchison Radio-astronomy Observatory, while the owners continued running the property as a cattle station for some time.
+Two large radio telescope projects on the Boolardy site, the Murchison Widefield Array and the Australian Square Kilometre Array Pathfinder, are precursors to the dual-sited Square Kilometre Array, with the other two sites being situated in the Karoo area of the Northern Cape Province in South Africa.